bianca9901/hangman/README.md

 3. When you decide to play, you are prompted to make your first guess.
 Press a letter on your keyboard and then press enter.

-4. When you have used all of your lives, or figured out the correct letter, You will be presented with a "Go back" option.
+4. When you have used all of your lives, or figured out the correct word, You will be presented with a "Go back" option.
 Press enter and you are taken back to the main menu.
 Press play to start the game again and you will get a new word.
 Good luck and have fun!
 ---
 ## User Stories